Panagbenga/Baguio Flower Festival Schedule

 Mark these dates for spectacular events happening this Love Month at the City of Pines:

-✅ Grand Opening Parade on February 1 at Session Road and Melvin Jones Grounds
+✅Grand Opening Parade on February 1, Wednesday at 8:00 AM from Panagbenga Park to Session Road to Harrison Road to Melvin Jones

 The opening parade signals the start of the Panagbenga, which will include drum and lyre and street dancing competition among elementary schools.
 Also witness the Opening of Baguio Blooms featuring a Landscaping Competition at the Burnham Park.